Punktum-dk/epp-service-specification/README.md

  </dkhm:management>
 ```

 ⚠️ Do note, that registration of domain names is not supported under `registrant management`.
-This command is intended solely for creating handles for name server administrators.
+This extension is intended solely for creating handles for name server administrators.

 To change the management model for an existing registrant managed domain, please see the [transfer domain](#transfer-domain) command.